Berea-College-CSC-226/t04-main/Answers/Amigj_t04_questions.md

      Is your code in your **local** master branch?
 Why not?

 ```
-    **My code isn't pulled into the master branch, but I assume that **
+    **My code isn't pulled into the master branch, but I assume that your code would be in the local branch.**
 ```

 Git can be challenging to wrap your head around when you’re first learning it,